India's 'invisible' trans community struggles as coronavirus shuts life down

 Many trans women, also known in India as hijras, survive through begging at busy intersections and on trains, performing at social functions such as weddings or selling sex.

-That work will likely be impacted as India grinds to a halt, with all passenger trains stopped until March 31 and weddings cancelled.
+That work will likely be impacted as India grinds to a halt, with all passenger trains stopped until March 31 and weddings canceled.

 Shonali, 24, an HIV-positive sex worker in the eastern city of Kolkata, said she barely had any work and was burning through her limited savings buying the food she needs to stay healthy.